Toll roads and tolls in Europe

 Denmark / Sweden

 In Denmark you pay toll for the Storebaelt Bridge, which connects the islands of Fünen and Zealand in the route to Copenhagen.
-The rate is approximately € 34 for a passenger car up to 6 meters (with or without a trailer) and for cars with or without a caravan that are longer than 6 meters approximately € 51.
-The Öresund bridge between Copenhagen and Malmö in Sweden is also subject to a toll; here you pay € 48 for a passenger car up to 6 meters and € 96 for a car with a caravan or camper.
+The rate is approximately € 35 for a passenger car up to 6 meters (with or without a trailer) and for cars with or without a caravan that are longer than 6 meters approximately € 53.
+The Öresund bridge between Copenhagen and Malmö in Sweden is also subject to a toll; here you pay € 98 for a passenger car up to 6 meters and € 98 for a car with a caravan or camper.
 Online rates are cheaper, just as BroPas-passes, subscriptions that are already more advantageous on a return trip.

 Overview toll rates